 Log into CDX with your account.
 Navigate to Admin | Requests | Primary Admin.
 Follow the instructions and screens.
 Submit application.

 Log into CDX with your account.
 Navigate to Admin | My UMG.
 Select the Users tab.
 Click the Add User button at the bottom of the screen.
 Enter the user information.
 If the user’s permission should mimic another user, choose the user name in the Copy Permissions From dropdown and click Save.
 After the user is created, navigate to the Users tab and select the newly created user to edit.
 Select to view the Permissions, Application Access and Transfer Permissions settings to confirm access is set correctly.

 There is no limit to the number of Users.

-Choose the Admin menu, then Requests, the TPA.
+Choose the Admin menu, then Requests, then TPA.
 This will take you to the TPA Requests screen where you can complete the form to authorize a TPA to submit on your behalf.

 File TransmissionsHow can I view my sent files and their status?

-Yes, the files created in BEEP/PEEP will show on the ETR search screen.
+Yes, the files created and sent in BEEP/PEEP products will show on the ETR search screen.

 Yes.
 CDX will accept compressed files with the extension .zip.
 The .zip file can contain a mixture of different WCIO file types as well as files intended for different DCOs.